 This Java-based package supports statistical NLP, document classification, clustering, cluster analysis, information extraction, topic modeling, and other ML applications to text.
 MALLET’s sophisticated tools for document classification include efficient routines for converting text to "features."
 Tools for sequence tagging facilitate named-entity extraction from text.
 GRMM, an add-on package to MALLET, contains support for inference in general graphical models, and training of CRFs with arbitrary graphical structure.

 Massive Online Analysis is the most popular open source framework for data stream mining.
 MOA is used specifically for machine learning and data mining on data streams in real time.
-Its Java machine learning algorithms and tools for evaluation are useful for classification, regression, clustering, outlier detection, concept drift detection, and recommendation systems.
+Its Java machine learning algorithms and tools for evaluation are useful for classification, linear regression, clustering, outlier detection, concept drift detection, and recommendation systems.
 The framework can be useful for large evolving datasets and data streams, as well as data produced by IoT devices.

 MOA provides a benchmark framework for running experiments in the data mining field.
 Its useful features include: